tzyian/prep/topics/networks/dns-resolution.md

 6. **Authoritative DNS Server**
    - The authoritative server contains the actual DNS records (A, AAAA, CNAME, MX, etc.).
    - It returns the IP address (e.g., A record → IPv4 address).
+   - A is IPv4
+   - AAAA is IPv6

 7. **Return to Client**
    - The recursive resolver caches the result (for the duration of the TTL).